BharathSrinivas123/telexistence/README.md

 # Software QA Test Engineer Assignment
+## <b>Installation</b>
+In order to run the code, simply clone this repository along with the following libraries down below in your local environment.
+Steps to how to run the main source code as well as the test script is explained down below, as well as the highlevel overview of the logic.
 ## <b>Libraries and test files used</b>
 The following libraries were used in order to develop and compile the main and test code.
 - yaml